Tanzu-Solutions-Engineering/pivotal-bank-demo/docs/lab_configserver.md

 # Creating the Configuration service.

 All our microservices will retrieve their configuration from a Configuration service.
 We will use the Configuration service provided by the [Spring Cloud Services for PCF](https://network.pivotal.io/products/p-spring-cloud-services) if available.
-There are [notes below](#Deploying without Spring Cloud Services) on how to create this service in case[Spring Cloud Services for PCF](https://network.pivotal.io/products/p-spring-cloud-services) is not available in your cloud or you want to run it [locally](#Running it locally).
+There are [notes below](#Deploying without Spring Cloud Services) on how to create this service in case [Spring Cloud Services for PCF](https://network.pivotal.io/products/p-spring-cloud-services) is not available in your cloud or you want to run it [locally](#running-it-locally).

 Underneath the covers, this discovery service is implemented using the [Spring Cloud Config](http://cloud.spring.io/spring-cloud-config/).